LazurasLong/indexcard/source.md

 Characters start with one item:

-  * CANDY: restore `ROLL` `HEARTS`, if roll 1 or 2 restore full health.
+  * CANDY: restore `ROLL` `HEART`, if roll
+    1 or 2 restore full health.
   * SODA: +ROLL BAM bonus, unevadeable

 Items for co-op only:

   * TOKEN: acts as a roll of 6; can attack
   * MOLOTOV: Damage is 2x roll; unevadable
   * THROWING STARS: Roll thrice, the total is unevadable damage.

 # Path Cards